Kinross Gold (NYSE:KGC) Cut to “Strong Sell” at ValuEngine

-ValuEngine downgraded shares of Kinross Gold (NYSE:KGC) (TSE:K) from a sell rating to a strong sell rating in a report released on Saturday morning, ValuEngine reports.
+ValuEngine downgraded shares of Kinross Gold (NYSE:KGC) (TSE:K) from a sell rating to a strong sell rating in a research report released on Friday morning, ValuEngine reports.

-Several other research analysts also recently weighed in on the stock.
-TD Securities lifted their target price on shares of Kinross Gold from $6.50 to $7.00 and gave the stock a buy rating in a research report on Wednesday, March 11th.
-Raymond James reissued an outperform rating and issued a $6.50 target price on shares of Kinross Gold in a research report on Friday, February 14th.
-Zacks Investment Research raised shares of Kinross Gold from a sell rating to a hold rating and set a $5.25 target price on the stock in a research report on Tuesday, January 28th.
-Royal Bank of Canada reissued a hold rating and issued a $5.00 target price on shares of Kinross Gold in a research report on Monday, January 20th.
-Finally, Credit Suisse Group reissued a neutral rating and issued a $5.25 target price on shares of Kinross Gold in a research report on Thursday, January 23rd.
-Two investment analysts have rated the stock with a sell rating, six have given a hold rating and five have assigned a buy rating to the company.
-The stock presently has an average rating of Hold and an average price target of $5.22.
+A number of other equities analysts have also commented on KGC.
+Royal Bank of Canada restated a hold rating and set a $5.00 price objective on shares of Kinross Gold in a research note on Monday, January 20th.
+Zacks Investment Research upgraded Kinross Gold from a sell rating to a hold rating and set a $5.25 price objective on the stock in a research note on Tuesday, January 28th.
+TD Securities raised their price objective on Kinross Gold from $6.50 to $7.00 and gave the stock a buy rating in a research note on Wednesday, March 11th.
+Credit Suisse Group restated a neutral rating and set a $5.25 price objective on shares of Kinross Gold in a research note on Thursday, January 23rd.
+Finally, Raymond James restated an outperform rating and set a $6.50 price objective on shares of Kinross Gold in a research note on Friday, February 14th.
+Two research analysts have rated the stock with a sell rating, six have given a hold rating and five have assigned a buy rating to the company’s stock.
+The stock currently has a consensus rating of Hold and an average target price of $5.22.

 Kinross Gold Corporation, together with its subsidiaries, engages in the acquisition, exploration, and development of gold properties in the United States, the Russian Federation, Brazil, Chile, Ghana, and Mauritania.
 It is also involved in the reclamation of gold mining properties; and production and sale of silver.